tomdhyang-byte/youtube-rss-generator/README.md

 # Personal YouTube RSS Generator

-This project allows you to generate personal RSS feeds for YouTube channels with AI-powered summaries.
+This project allows you to generate personal RSS feeds for YouTube channels and Podcasts with AI-powered summaries.
 It consists of a Next.js web interface and a Python background worker.

+## Features

+-   **YouTube & Podcast Support**: Subscribe to both YouTube channels and Podcast RSS feeds.
+-   **AI Summaries**: Automatically generates concise summaries for videos and episodes using OpenAI GPT-4o-mini.
+-   **Guest Mode**: Try the app without signing in (limited to 1 channel).
+-   **User Accounts**: Sign in with Google to manage unlimited subscriptions and sync across devices.
+-   **Dark Mode**: Fully supported dark mode interface.
+-   **RSS Feeds**: Provides standard RSS 2.0 feeds compatible with any RSS reader.

 ## Prerequisites